Landonjdavis36/File/README.md

 # Overview

-This is a file manager app and what it does is it/ asks you permission to access the files on your phone and then from there you can perform diffrent/ tasks with them such as move, add, delete.
+This is a file manager app and what it does is it asks you permission to access the files on your phone and then from there you can perform different tasks with them such as move, add, delete.

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the app running and a walkthrough of the code.}